I have spent many enjoyable hours in my life making lovely items from scraps of material. I hope I can inspire some of you.

 Row 3: (WS) Sl-1 wyib, *k3tog, p1.
 Repeat from * to last st, k1.

 Row 4: (RS) Sl-1 wyib, *k1, p1.
 Repeat from * to last st, k1.

 Repeat rows 1 to 4 three times.
 You will have four rows of crocodile pattern.
 Cast off.

-Hem, Front and Back
+Stitch the Hem, Front and Back